SiegeEngineers/aoe2cm2/README.md

-# Captains Mode for Age of Empires II
+# Captains Mode for Age of Empires

 This is a recreation of the original [aoe2cm by pip](https://github.com/aocpip/aoe2cm) with additional features such as snipe turns and user generated presets.

-Age of Empires II © Microsoft Corporation.
+Age of Empires © Microsoft Corporation.
-**Captains Mode for Age of Empires II** was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules)" using assets from Age of Empires II, and it is not endorsed by or affiliated with Microsoft.
+**Captains Mode for Age of Empires** was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules)" using assets from Age of Empires II, Age of Empires III, and Age of Empires IV, and it is not endorsed by or affiliated with Microsoft.